vallis/synthlisa/README.txt

 If you're reading this file, you have already unpacked the Synthetic LISA distribution.
 Again, you have the choice of installing system-wide or locally.
-In addition, if you have installed Numeric locally, you'll need to tell the Synthetic LISA installer where it can be found.
+In addition, if you have installed numpy locally, you'll need to tell the Synthetic LISA installer where it can be found.

 So we have four cases:

-- System-wide Synthetic LISA with system-wide Numeric: run
+- System-wide Synthetic LISA with system-wide numpy: run

 > python setup.py install

-- System-wide Synthetic LISA with local Numeric installed in
+- System-wide Synthetic LISA with local numpy installed in
   [numericdir]: run

 > python setup.py install --with-numeric=[numericdir]

-- Local Synthetic LISA with system-wide Numeric: run
+- Local Synthetic LISA with system-wide numpy: run

 > python setup.py install --prefix=[synthlisadir]

-- Local Synthetic LISA with local Numeric installed in [numericdir}: run
+- Local Synthetic LISA with local numpy installed in [numericdir}: run

 > python setup.py install --prefix=[synthlisadir] --with-numeric=[numericdir]